 I loved that this recipe incorporated oats and pecans into the dough.
 They added such nice texture.
 And, the glaze just took them over the top!
 These would be absolutely perfect for a brunch.
 I’m definitely going to be making them this year for Christmas morning!

 Are there any other cinnamon lovers out there?
 What’s your favorite cinnamon recipe?
+Here is another great one for your air fryer-Air Fryer Cinnamon Rolls.

 If you like this post, be sure to stay connected by subscribing to It’s a Keeper by email!